SK-EID/smart-id-java-client/README.md

 ### Initiating a Dynamic Link Certificate Choice Session
 !!!Dynamic-link Certificate Choice session Cannot be used at the moment!!!

-The Smart-ID API v3.0 introduces dynamic link flows, allowing you to initiate a certificate choice session without prior knowledge of the user's identity or device.
-This is useful for scenarios where the user is not identified yet, and you want to initiate the authentication process.
+The Smart-ID API v3.0 introduces dynamic link certificate choice session.
+This allows more secure way of initiating signing.
+Scanning QR-code or clicking on dynamic link will prove that the certificates of the device being used for signing is in the proximity where the signing was initiated.

 #### Request Parameters